 This warranted its own little section.
 Yoga is, after all, all about the breath.
 We often go through so much of our day breathing.
 You wouldn’t be alive if you weren’t.
 But how often do you notice your breath?
 We often take shallow breaths – shallow as in they only make it to the chest area rather than filling the belly.

-When you breathe in child’s pose, you can’t really fill the belly all the way because it presses into your legs.
+When you breathe in child’s pose, you can’t really fill the belly all the way because it presses into your legs (or face looking toward your yoga leggings).
 Instead, keep breathing that way, but bring your awareness into your back, the space behind your heart.
 As your belly presses into your thighs, feel you back rising in this space, doming up towards the ceiling.
 When you breathe this way, you notice your breath in the front of your body and the back of your body, which is super awesome.

 You can lay in child’s pose for just a few breaths as a temporary rest in between more intense movements.
 Or you can breathe there for a few minutes, allowing the back body to dome up for the inhales and sink deeper into the ground for the exhales.